Sarin: Production and structure

-It is almost always manufactured as a racemic mixture (a 1:1 mixture of its enantiomeric forms) as this involves a much simpler synthetic process whilst providing an adequate weapon.
+It is almost always manufactured as a racemic mixture (a 1:1 mixture of its enantiomeric forms) as this involves a much simpler synthesis while providing an adequate weapon.

 A number of production pathways can be used to create sarin.
 The final reaction typically involves attachment of the isopropoxy group to the phosphorus with an alcoholysis with isopropyl alcohol.
-Two variants of this process are common.
+Two variants of this final step are common.
 One is the reaction of methylphosphonyl difluoride with isopropyl alcohol, which produces a racemic mixture of sarin enantiomers with hydrofluoric acid as a byproduct:

-The second process, known as the "Di-Di" process, uses equal quantities of methylphosphonyl difluoride (Difluoro) and methylphosphonyl dichloride (Dichloro), rather than just the difluoride.
-This reaction also gives sarin, but hydrochloric acid as a byproduct instead.
+The second process, known as the "Di-Di" process, uses equimolar quantities of methylphosphonyl difluoride (Difluoro) and methylphosphonyl dichloride (Dichloro).
+This reaction gives sarin, hydrochloric acid and other minor byproducts.
 The Di-Di process was used by the United States for the production of its unitary sarin stockpile.

-The scheme below shows a generic example of the Di-Di process; in reality, the selection of reagents and reaction conditions dictate both product structure and yield.
+The scheme below shows a generic example that employs the Di-Di method as the final esterification step; in reality, the selection of reagents and reaction conditions dictate both product structure and yield.
 The choice of enantiomer of the mixed chloro fluoro intermediate displayed in the diagram is arbitrary, but the final substitution is selective for chloro over fluoro as the leaving group.
 Inert atmosphere and anhydrous conditions (Schlenk techniques) are used for synthesis of sarin and other organophosphates.

-As both reactions leave considerable acid in the product, sarin produced in bulk by these methods has a short half life without further processing, and would be corrosive to containers and damaging to weapons systems.
+As both reactions leave considerable acid in the product, sarin produced in bulk by these methods has a short half-life without further processing, and would be corrosive to containers and damaging to weapons systems.
 Various methods have been tried to resolve these problems.
 In addition to industrial refining techniques to purify the chemical itself, various additives have been tried to combat the effects of the acid, such as: